joyou159/joyou159/README.md

  I'm driven by a profound passion for scientific research, particularly in the realm of biosignals and bioinformatics.

   - :telescope: I’m working as a Python developer.
-  - :seedling: I'm learning advanced topics in AI.
+  - :seedling: I'm learning advanced topics in AI and bioinformatics.
   - :mailbox:How to reach me: youssefshawki89@gmail.com

 ### :hammer_and_wrench: Skill Set  :